Schools' Head of the River Race: History

-After the course was lengthened, the Schools' Head continued to offer a shorter course (from London Corinthian Sailing Club above Hammersmith Bridge) for smaller boats, such as J15 4s, J15 B 8's, and Maiden 4s; however, in 2009 this was changed by C.D.
-Riches, the event's manager.
+After the course was lengthened, the Schools' Head continued to offer a shorter course (from London Corinthian Sailing Club above Hammersmith Bridge) for smaller boats, such as J15 4s, J15 B 8's, and Maiden 4s; however, in 2009 this was changed by E. Li, the event's manager.

 Eton College have won the race a total of 14 times, followed by Emanuel School with 11 wins (including a remarkable eight in nine years from 1962-1970), St Paul's with 10 and Hampton School with 9.
 In addition to these, the headship in 2000 was shared in an unprecedented three-way tie between Hampton, St Paul's and Canford School.
 In the Junior Women's category, Lady Eleanor Holles School has the most wins with 12.

 Bad weather has occasionally disrupted the race.
 Indeed, in its very first year almost half the starting crews capsized due to the adverse conditions.
 The race was cancelled in 2001 due to dangerous conditions, reduced to its original length in 2008 as a result of strong winds disrupting the marshalling area and even more severely shortened in 2017, retaining the usual start line but finishing at the bandstand shortly after Barnes bridge.

 In addition, in 2020 the race was cancelled due to the COVID-19 pandemic and the restrictions on 'non-essential' contact and in 2021, as a result of the ongoing pandemic, a 'virtual' Schools' Head event was run with crews submitting GPS recordings on their home stretches of water.